AyushiYadav-DS/AyushiYadav-DS/README.md

 # 💫 About Me:

-I’m a data science professional with skills in Python, SQL, Power BI, machine learning, and exploratory data analysis (EDA).
-I’ve worked with raw data, focusing on data cleaning, pattern discovery, and building predictive models.
-My projects have involved applying NLP techniques to analyze text data and using machine learning algorithms to gain insights from structured datasets.<br>With a strong analytical background and a passion for solving complex problems, I’m eager to contribute to data-driven solutions.
-I’m especially interested in opportunities where I can continue learning, work on innovative projects, and create value through data<br><br>I believe in the power of collaboration and am eager to connect with fellow professionals and enthusiasts in the data science community.
-Whether it’s sharing knowledge, discussing industry trends, or collaborating on projects, I am open to opportunities that allow me to learn and contribute.
+🎓 Certified Data Science Fresher with a strong foundation in Python, SQL, Power BI, and Machine Learning <br>

+📊 Skilled in data cleaning, exploratory data analysis (EDA), and visual storytelling using real-world datasets  <br>

+🤖 Completed a capstone project involving predictive modeling and Natural Language Processing (NLP)  <br>

+🧠 Trained in applying machine learning algorithms to uncover patterns and make data-driven predictions  <br>

+📈 Comfortable working with structured & unstructured data, and building interactive dashboards  <br>

+💡 Analytical thinker with a growth mindset and a passion for solving real-life business problems  <br>

+🤝 Enthusiastic about collaboration, innovation, and continuous learning in the field of data science  <br>

+🚀 Eager to contribute to impactful projects and grow as a data-driven problem solver  <br>

 ## 🌐 Socials: